-A wrongful death lawsuit has been filed by the Walkup firm in association with the Law Offices of Michael Laux against an police officer, police department and city authorities outside of California says that the officer should never have been hired to join the force.
+A wrongful death lawsuit has been filed by the Walkup firm against a police officer, police department and city authorities outside of California says that the officer should never have been hired to join the force.
 The suit says the officer, who shot and killed a 15-year-old African American boy in 2012, once attended a Klu Klux Klan meeting, ignored police policies and was generally inept.

 A story by KATV-TV recites some details about the case, documenting that the officer was a member of the Little Rock Police Department, when he shot and killed the boy in August 2012.
 According to the physical evidence and testimony from a criminal trial, the victim was driving in reverse away from the officer when the latter opened fire